-The aggregate amount provisioned for litigation, regulatory and similar matters as a class is disclosed in "Note 15a Provisions" of the UBS AG's interim consolidated financial statements included in the UBS AG Third Quarter 2019 Report.
+The aggregate amount provisioned for litigation, regulatory and similar matters as a class is disclosed in the "Provisions" table in the "Provisions and contingent liabilities" section of the Fourth Quarter 2019 Report.
 It is not practicable to provide an aggregate estimate of liability for UBS's litigation, regulatory and similar matters as a class of contingent liabilities.
 Doing so would require UBS to provide speculative legal assessments as to claims and proceedings that involve unique fact patterns or novel legal theories, that have not yet been initiated or are at early stages of adjudication, or as to which alleged damages have not been quantified by the claimants.
 Although it therefore cannot provide a numerical estimate of the future losses that could arise from litigation, regulatory and similar matters, UBS believes that the aggregate amount of possible future losses from this class that are more than remote substantially exceeds the level of current provisions.
 Litigation, regulatory and similar matters may also result in non-monetary penalties and consequences.
-For example, the non-prosecution agreement described in item 5 of this section, which UBS entered into with the US Department of Justice ("DOJ"), Criminal Division, Fraud Section in connection with UBS's submissions of benchmark interest rates, including, among others, the British Bankers' Association London Interbank Offered Rate ("LIBOR"), was terminated by the DOJ based on its determination that UBS had committed a US crime in relation to foreign exchange matters.
-As a consequence, UBS AG pleaded guilty to one count of wire fraud for conduct in the LIBOR matter, paid a fine and is subject to probation through January 2020.
+For example, the nonprosecution agreement described in item 5 of this section, which UBS entered into with the US Department of Justice ("DOJ"), Criminal Division, Fraud Section in connection with UBS's submissions of benchmark interest rates, including, among others, the British Bankers' Association London Interbank Offered Rate ("LIBOR"), was terminated by the DOJ based on its determination that UBS had committed a US crime in relation to foreign exchange matters.
+As a consequence, UBS AG pleaded guilty to one count of wire fraud for conduct in the LIBOR matter, paid a fine and was subject to probation, which ended in early January 2020.

 A guilty plea to, or conviction of, a crime could have material consequences for UBS.
 Resolution of regulatory proceedings may require UBS to obtain waivers of regulatory disqualifications to maintain certain operations, may entitle regulatory authorities to limit, suspend or terminate licenses and regulatory authorizations and may permit financial market utilities to limit, suspend or terminate UBS's participation in such utilities.
 Failure to obtain such waivers, or any limitation, suspension or termination of licenses, authorizations or participations, could have material consequences for UBS.

 The risk of loss associated with litigation, regulatory and similar matters is a component of operational risk for purposes of determining UBS's capital requirements.
-Information concerning UBS's capital requirements and the calculation of operational risk for this purpose is included in the "Capital management" section of the UBS Group Third Quarter 2019 Report.
+Information concerning UBS's capital requirements and the calculation of operational risk for this purpose is included in the "Capital management" section of the Fourth Quarter 2019 Report.

-Provisions for litigation, regulatory and similar matters by business division and in Corporate Center1
+Provisions for litigation, regulatory and similar matters by business division and in Corporate Center

-USD million Global Wealth Manage- ment Personal & Corporate Banking Asset Manage- ment Corporat e Center UBS Balance as of 31 December 2018 1,003 117 0 269 1,438 2,827 Balance as of 30 June 2019 858 114 0 202 1,334 2,509 Increase in provisions recognized in the income statement 71 0 0 0 0 72 Release of provisions recognized in the income statement (1) 0 0 0 (4) (4) Provisions used in conformity with designated purpose (42) (1) 0 0 (1) (44) Foreign currency translation / unwind of discount (20) (4) 0 (5) (1) (29) Balance as of 30 September 2019 867 110 0 197 1,329 2,503
+Global Wealth Personal Manage . & Asset USD million - ment Corporate Banking Manage- ment Corporat e Center UBS Balance as of 31 December 2018 1,003 117 0 269 1,438 2,827 Balance as of 30 September 2019 867 110 0 197 1,329 2,503 Increase in provisions recognized in the income statement 64 0 0 57 10 131 Release of provisions recognized in the income statement (17) 0 0 (3) (6) (25) Provisions used in conformity with designated purpose (147) 0 0 0 (9) (156) Foreign currency translation / unwind of discount 14 3 0 3 1 22 Balance as of 31 December 2019 782 113 0 255 1,325 2,475